Abilily005/FIFA-World-Cup-Match-Performance-Analysis-2006-2026-/README.md

 The project focuses on understanding match outcomes, team performance, scoring patterns, and tournament-level trends through an interactive Power BI dashboard.

-The data was stored and processed using AWS services, queried using Amazon Athena and SQL, and finally connected to Power BI for visualization and analysis.
+The data was stored and processed using AWS services, queried using Amazon Athena and SQL, and connected to Power BI for visualization and analysis.

 ---